 Practical controls for the Mixed climate

-- Visible mould on more than ~10 contiguous square feet of any surface
+- Visible mold on more than ~10 contiguous square feet of any surface

-- Mould that returns within weeks no matter how often you clean it (you have a hidden moisture source)
+- Mold that returns within weeks no matter how often you clean it (you have a hidden moisture source)

 - Persistent musty smell with no visible source